dhall3030/Movie-Catalogue/readme.md

 ## My project's README

-This is a simple practice and testing application for cataloging and categorizing movie collections.
+This is a simple practice and testing Laravel application for cataloging and categorizing movie collections.